-INTRODUCTION 2

-I. ELIGIBILITY 3

-1. When Can I Become a Participant in the F

-2. What Are the Eligibility Requirements for Our Plan?
-3

-3. What Must I Do to Enroll In the Plan?
-3

-II.
-OPERATION 3

-1. How Does This Plan Operate?
-3

-III.
-CONTRIBUTIONS 4

-1. How Much of My Pay May My Employer Redirect?

-1. How Much of My Pay May My 4

-1. How Much of My Pay May My Employer Redirect?
-2. What Happens to Contributions Made 4

-1. How Much of My Pay May My Employer Redirect?
-2. What Happens to Contributions Made to the Plan?
-3. When Must I Decide Which Accounts 4
+INTRODUCTION 2 I. ELIGIBILITY 3 1.
+When Can I Become a Participant in the Plan?
+2. What Are the Eligibility Requirements for Our Plan? .
+3 3.
+What Must I Do to Enroll In the Plan?
+3 II.
+OPERATION 3 1.
+How Does This Plan Operate?
+3 III.
+CONTRIBUTIONS 4 How Much of My Pay May My Employer Redirect? .
+4 2.
+What Happens to Contributions Made to the Plan?
+4 3.
+When Must I Decide Which Accounts I Want to Use?
+4 4.
+When Is the Election Period for Our Plan? .
+4 5.
+May I Change My Elections During the Plan Year?
+4 6.
+May I Make New Elections in Future Plan Years?
+5

-1. How Much of My Pay May My Employer Redirect?
-2. What Happens to Contributions Made to the Plan?
-4

 IV.
 BENEFITS 6 1.
 What Benefits Are Available? .
 6 Are Costs Incurred by My Domestic Partner Eligible for Reimbursement? .
 7 V. BENEFIT PAYMENTS 7 When Will I Receive Payments for My Expenses? .
 7 What Happens If I Don't Spend All Plan Contributions? .
 8 3.
 Family and Medical Leave Act (FMLA) .
 8 4.
 Uniformed Services Employment and Reemployment Rights Act (USERRA) .
 8 5.
 What Happens If I Terminate Employment? .
 9 6.
-Will My Social Security Benefits Be Affected?
+Will My Social Security Benefits Be Affected? .
 9 VI.
 PREMIUM PAYMENT PLAN 9 VII.
 PARTICIPATION IN THE PLAN WHILE RECEIVING SHORT-TERM DISABILITY (STD) BENEFITS 10

 VIII.
 PLAN ACCOUNTING 10

 1. Periodic Statements

 IX.
 GENERAL INFORMATION ABOUT OUR PLAN 11

-1. General Plan Information 11
+1. General Plan Information

 2. Sponsor Information 11

 3. Plan Administrator Information 11

 4. Service of Legal Process 11

 5. Type of Administration 11

 6. Claims Submission 11

-X. ADDITIONAL PLAN INFORMATION 12
+X. ADDITIONAL PLAN INFORMATION

 1. Claims Process 12

 2. Appeals 12

 XI.
-SUMMARY 12
+SUMMARY

 APPENDIX 13

-Qualifying Medical Care Expenses .
-13
+Qualifying Medical Care Expenses 13

-Over-the-Counter Medicines Covered in Special Circumstances .
-14